Dede Westbrook: 2017 season

 The Jacksonville Jaguars selected Westbrook in the fourth round (110th overall) of the 2017 NFL draft.
 He was the 15th wide receiver selected in 2017.
 On May 16, 2017, the Jaguars signed Westbrook to a four-year, $3.07 million contract with a signing bonus of $676,156.
-He was placed on injured reserve with a designation to return on September 8, 2017, after dealing with a core muscle injury.
+He was placed on injured list with a designation to return on September 8, after dealing with a core muscle injury.
 On November 18, he was activated off injured reserve.
 Overall, in his rookie season, he totaled 27 receptions for 339 yards and one touchdown.

 The Jaguars made the 2017 NFL playoffs as the #3-seed in the American Football Conference (AFC).
 In the Wild Card Round, they defeated the Buffalo Bills, 10–3.
 In his first career postseason game, Westbrook caught five passes for 48 yards on eight targets, which included a 20-yard reception in the beginning of the third quarter.
 He was the game's leading receiver.
 In the Divisional Round against the Pittsburgh Steelers, he had an eight-yard reception in the 45–42 victory.
 In the AFC Championship loss to the New England Patriots, he had a 24-yard reception.